openhab/openhab-addons/bundles/org.openhab.binding.luxom/README.md

 This binding integrates with a https://luxom.io/ based system through a Luxom IP interface module.
 The binding has been tested with the DS65L IP interface, but it's not an official binding by Luxom.

-The communication api is based on the following documentation:
+The API implementation is based on the following documentation:

 - https://old.luxom.io/uploads/ppfiles/27/LUXOM_ASCII.pdf
 - https://old.luxom.io/uploads/ppfiles/28/LUXOM_ASCII_extended.pdf